xi/nominaldelta/README.md

 ### `class NominalDelta(years, months, weeks, days, hours, minutes, seconds)`

-All values are optional and default to 0.
+All arguments are optional and default to 0.

 `NominalDelta` only stores months, days, and seconds.
 All other values are converted to one of them: